 Best time and way to go there: Andorra is an ideal stopover if you’re crossing between Spain and France, or vice versa.

 From France, take a train or bus via Toulouse.

 From Spain, take a train or bus via Barcelona.

 It’s also possible to cross over from Spain to France and stop over at Andorra in one day.

-2. CROATIA, BOSNIA AND HERZEGOVINA, ALBANIA AND MONTENEGRO – four Balkan countries in South Eastern Europe with beautiful landscapes and Medieval architecture
+2. CROATIA, SERBIA, KOSOVO, BOSNIA AND HERZEGOVINA, ALBANIA AND MONTENEGRO – six Balkan countries in South Eastern Europe with beautiful landscapes and Medieval architecture

 Why visit: The Balkan Peninsula is one of the more unexplored corners of Europe, likely due to their war-ridden past and the fact that it’s harder to get to compared to other tourist spots in Europe.
 But with the recent addition of Bosnia and Herzegovina and Montenegro to the Eurail pass, it’s now easier to make your way through this part of Europe.

 See walled cities with terracotta roofs in Saranda, Albania; Kotor, Montenegro or Dubrovnik, Croatia (also known as King’s Landing to Game of Thrones fans) and inland cities in Mostar, Bosnia — all beautifully set against turquoise seas.
 This is where to enjoy the weather and scenery of Italian or Greek coastlines, for a much affordable price.